Counseling and Human Services Bachelor of Science Program

 CHS 481 3.0 Advanced Internship in CHS

 Elective courses can be selected based on the student’s interests and/or career aspirations.
 Many students choose to select specific areas of counseling such as addictions and substance abuse, marriage and family, or special populations.
-Elective decisions are commonly made after exploration with the student’s department mentor or academic advisor in the College of Professional Studies (CPS) or College of Graduate and Continuing Education Advising Centers.
+Elective decisions are commonly made after exploration with the student’s department mentor or academic advisor in the College of Professional Studies (CPS).
 Students in the traditional College are advised by the College of Professional Studies Advising Center.
-Adult learners are advised by the College of Graduate and Continuing Education Advising Center.
 CHS student mentoring is conducted by Dr. Paul Datti, Dr. Susan Boafo-Arthur, and Professor Brandice Ricciardi.

 Top of page

 The Counseling and Human Services curriculum has expanded to offer a concentration in rehabilitation services to enhance the knowledge and practice for work with persons with disabilities in response to an increasing need for baccalaureate-level professionals in rehabilitation services.
 Through a concentration in rehabilitation services, students will be prepared to work in state and local agencies that are responsible for the vocational, mental health, psycho-social, and developmental needs of persons with various types of physical and mental disabilities.
 Students can also pursue an emphasis on persons with addictions and substance abuse.
 This concentration is for Counseling and Human Services majors only.
 For more information, please visit the catalog website, or contact Dr. Paul Datti (firstname.lastname@example.org or 570-941-4127)